 During the last year, we commenced the review of our 'Complaints Handling Guidance' for train and station operators.
 The guidance has been in place since 2015 and our review intends to ensure that the guidance remains fit for purpose.
 We held two industry workshops and commissioned research to help us understand how the guidance might change.
-We also wrote to the worst performing train operators identified by our passenger Office of Rail and Road Annual Report and Accounts 2020-21 complaints satisfaction survey to understand the reasons for poor performance and their plans for improvement.
+We also wrote to the worst performing train operators identified by our passenger complaints satisfaction survey to understand the reasons for poor performance and their plans for improvement.